omeka/omeka-s-enduser/docs/modules/ositemimporter.md

 Even though this is an error, this URL is the root endpoint.

 **Query**: You have the option to include a "Query" to filter the items to be imported.
-If you don't provide a query, the module will import all **public** items from the remote installation; this will include items that are not part of a public site.
+If you don't provide a query, the module will import all **public** items from the remote installation.
+This will include items that are not part of a public site.
 One way to generate a query is by performing an advanced search in the remote site.
-Once the results have loaded, you can select the portion of the URL to the right of the "?" to get the query string.
+Once the results have loaded, select the portion of the URL to the right of the "?" to get the query string.

-**Key Identity** and **Key Credential**: If you want to import resources that are marked as **private**, you will need to provide a "Key identity" and "Key credential" generated by the base installation.
-The only way to obtain these strings is by having an account on the remote installation or by asking someone who has an account to provide them.
+**Key Identity** and **Key Credential**: If you want to import resources that are marked as **private**, you will need to provide a "Key identity" and "Key credential."
+The base installation generates these.
+The only way to obtain these strings is by having an account on the remote installation.
+Or, ask someone who has an account to provide them.

 ### Local configuration